-Command Description Shortcut Macros or Presence component, press Esc to move the cursor to other components.
-Move left Moves the cursor left.
-Left Arrow Move right Moves the cursor right.
-Right Arrow Move up Moves the cursor up.
-Up Arrow Move down Moves the cursor down.
-Down Arrow Open item in an inactive tab Opens the selected item in a new tab without shifting focus.
+Command Description Shortcut Open item in an inactive tab Opens the selected item in a new tab without shifting focus.
 Windows: Ctrl+Mouse Click Note: Not supported for Microsoft® Internet Explorer® 11 or Microsoft® Edge. macOS: Cmd+Mouse Click Open drop-down button on tabs Opens the drop-down button on tabs to select more actions.
 D Open tab Opens a new tab.
-T Close tab Closes a selected tab.
-C Reopen last-closed tab Reopens the last-closed primary tab.
+T Close tab Closes a selected tab. С Reopen last-closed tab Reopens the last-closed primary tab.
 Shift+C Refresh tab Refreshes a selected tab.
 Shift+R Enter Activates a command.
 Enter Get link to share Opens the Link to Share dialog box on the selected tab.
 U Show keyboard shortcuts Opens an overlay that lists keyboard shortcuts.
 Shift+K Edit Switch from detail to edit page.
 E Save Saves changes to the selected tab.
 Ctrl+S Hide or show pinned list Toggles the appearance of a pinned list.
-Shift+N Hide or show left sidebar Toggles the appearance of the left sidebar and any of its components.
-Shift+Left Arrow Hide or show right sidebar Toggles the appearance of the right sidebar and any of its components.
-Shift+Right Arrow Hide or show top sidebar Toggles the appearance of the top sidebar and any of its components.
-Shift+Up Arrow Hide or show bottom sidebar Toggles the appearance of the bottom sidebar and any of its components.
-Shift+Down Arrow

-Command Description Shortcut Zoom in or out on primary tabs Zooms in or out on primary tabs by toggling the appearance of the header, footer, and pinned list.
+Shift+N Hide or show left sidebar Toggles the appearance of the left sidebar and any of its components (this shortcut only works on the primary tab).
+Shift+Left Arrow Hide or show right sidebar Toggles the appearance of the right sidebar and any of its components (this shortcut only works on the primary tab).
+Shift+Right Arrow Hide or show top sidebar Toggles the appearance of the top sidebar and any of its components (this shortcut only works on the primary tab).
+Shift+Up Arrow Hide or show bottom sidebar Toggles the appearance of the bottom sidebar and any of its components (this shortcut only works on the primary tab).
+Shift+Down Arrow Zoom in or out on primary tabs Zooms in or out on primary tabs by toggling the appearance of the header, footer, and pinned list.
 Z

-Work with Keyboard Shortcuts in a Salesforce Console in Salesforce Classic Work with a Salesforce Console in Salesforce Classic

-Keyboard Shortcuts for Lightning Console Apps
+Work with Keyboard Shortcuts in a Salesforce Console in Salesforce Classic Work with a Salesforce Console in Salesforce Classic Keyboard Shortcuts for Lightning Console Apps